 Mount Rushmore is an impressive sight to behold, but keep in mind that the memorial sees over 3 million visitors a year.
 Here’s everything you need to know before you embark on an unforgettable adventure at Mount Rushmore.

-- Entrance Fees: There are no national park entrance fees for the park, still you will need to pay the $11.00 parking fee.
+- Entrance Fees: there are no national park entrance fees for the park.
+Still, you will need to pay the $11.00 parking fee.
 The pass is good for 7 days.
 If you’re traveling in a larger group or by bus, there are group rates available, so be sure to check the official website for up-to-date pricing.

-- Hours of Operation: Mount Rushmore National Memorial is open every day of the year, but the hours of operation may vary depending on the season: The monument opens daily 5:00 AM–11:00 PM in the summer months.
-October 1 through early March hours are 5:00 AM–9:00 PM.
-The Lincoln Borglum Visitor’s Center opens at 8:00 am daily, closing at 5:00 pm.
-Visitors can explore interpretive nature trails, a visitor’s center, the Sculptor’s Studio, Carver’s Café, Gift Shop and take Ranger-led tours of this iconic landmark.
+- Hours of Operation: Mount Rushmore National Memorial is open every day of the year, though hours of operation vary by season.
+During the summer months, the monument is open daily from 5:00 AM to 11:00 PM.
+From October 1 through early March, hours are 5:00 AM to 9:00 PM.
+The Lincoln Borglum Visitor Center opens daily at 8:00 AM and closes at 5:00 PM.

 - Pets: Pets are welcome in the outdoor areas, including the Avenue of Flags, the parking lot, and the Presidential Trail (although it’s recommended to keep your pet on a leash).
-Pets are prohibited inside the visitor’s center and all indoor areas, such as the museum and auditorium.
-If you’re planning to hike, bring plenty of water and watch out for heat—pets can get overheated quickly in the summer months.
+Pets are prohibited inside the visitor center and all indoor areas, such as the museum and auditorium.
+If you’re planning to hike, bring plenty of water and watch out for the heat—pets can get overheated quickly in the summer months.

 - Accessibility: Mount Rushmore strives to be accessible to everyone.
 The main viewing area, pathways, and restrooms are wheelchair accessible.
 If you or someone in your group has mobility challenges, you’ll find plenty of options for parking and accessing the monument.
 If you’re visiting with kids, they’ll love the Junior Ranger Program, where they can complete fun activities and learn more about the park’s history.

-When is the Best Time to Visit Mount Rushmore National Monument?
+When is the best time to visit Mount Rushmore National Monument?

 The best time to visit is typically between May and September.
 The summer months offer pleasant weather for sightseeing and outdoor activities, but expect higher crowds.
-If you want to avoid the crowds, shoulder season months are best to visit in April, May, September, and October., when the weather is still mild, and there are fewer tourists.
+If you want to avoid the crowds, the shoulder season months are best to visit — in April, May, September, and October., when the weather is still mild, and there are fewer tourists.
 Winter visits are less crowded, but can be quite cold.

 How were these 4 Presidents Chosen?